Wairarapa Line: Rolling stock

 E 66 at Petone Workshops in February 1906, just after it was built.

+Single-Fairlie S class worked between Wellington and Summit until replaced by Wd class in 1901.
 In the late nineteenth century, the first members of the K class to operate in the North Island were transferred from the South Island to work the Napier Express.
 They were augmented by members of the M and N classes.
 In the twentieth century, typical locomotives included members of the A and A^{B} class.
 The Rimutaka Incline was almost always operated by the six members of the H class built specifically for it.
 In 1906 E 66 was built for the Incline but did not prove as successful as the six H locomotives and was retired in 1917.

 When the Rimutaka Tunnel opened in November 1955, the Wairarapa Line became the first in New Zealand to be fully dieselised as steam locomotives were unable to pass through the tunnel.
 Initially, D^{E} and D^{G} class diesels were employed, and they were soon joined by the D^{A} class.
 Until 1967, the Wairarapa Line was the only way D^{A} class locomotives could access Wellington due to tunnels south of Paekākāriki being too small.

 In the 1980s, the DG class had been fully withdrawn and the DA class in the process of withdrawal or conversion to the DC class; accordingly motive power on the Wairarapa Line changed.
 Until 2015, the DC class was the mainstay of the Wairarapa line south of Masterton, with locomotives of the DBR, DF/DFT and DX classes occasionally used.
 In July 2015, the DFT class took over services on the line.

 As of November 2021, rolling stock regularly used on the Wairarapa Line include: